awsdocs/amazon-cloudsearch-developer-guide/doc_source/searching-dynamodb-data.md

 The easiest way to configure a search domain to search DynamoDB data is to use the Amazon CloudSearch console\.
 The console's configuration wizard analyzes your table data and suggests indexing options based on the attributes in the table\.
 You can modify the suggested configuration to control which table attributes are indexed\.

-You can also use the command line tools to generate document batches from your table and automatically configure your domain, or you can configure indexing options manually\.
-For general information about configuring indexing options, see [Configuring Index Fields](configuring-index-fields.md)\.

 **Note**
 To upload data from DynamoDB, you must have permission to access both the service and the resources you want to upload\.
 For more information, see [Using IAM to Control Access to DynamoDB Resources](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/UsingIAMWithDDB.html)\.